davexxx1214/vibecoding/Demo_en.md

 ## 🚀 Get Started

 Now you can:
-1. Use VibeCoding in your projects
+1. Use VibeKnowledge in your projects
 2. Mark core entities and relations
 3. Use visualization graph to understand project architecture
 4. Configure Gemini API Key to enable RAG features